 Trim colors: Some homeowners and designers strive to make the trim and casings blend with the surrounding walls.
 To accomplish that, the woodwork can be painted the same color as the walls.
 More adventurous decorators paint the trim a contrasting color.
 This can be a distinctive look in Victorian-style homes with detailed woodwork.
 If you plan to give your window casings a custom color, you can order them primed for painting.

 Window casing styles

 Styles of window casings can range from modern to classic.
-Choose a stye to match the architecture of your home, your personal style, and something that will coordinate with any existing baseboards, crown moulding, and chair rails.
+Choose a style to match the architecture of your home, your personal style, and something that will coordinate with any existing baseboards, crown moulding, chair rails, and window grilles.

 Ranch style is typically relaxed and transitional.
 Simple elegance that neither stands out nor detracts from other elements.

 Craftsman style typically distinguishes itself as simple and tailored.
 Although Craftsman styles tend to be thicker and can be a multi-piece trim, they also present with clean, simple lines.

 The provincial style is practical and unassuming yet classic.
 Consider provincial style trim for homes that have a more intricate design.
 Provincial-style homes are common in the United States and are generally brick or stone.
 This style is also commonly used with country style.